hardaker/ansible-less/README.md

 [note: also drops other boring lines, like blank and date-only lines]

-## Aggregating "ok" hosts to a simple count
+## Aggregating "ok" and "skipping" hosts to a simple count

 Hosts reporting 'ok' status for a /Task/ are aggregated into a single line: